ddev/ddev/docs/content/users/quickstart.md

 === "Magento 2"

-    Normal details of a Composer build for Magento 2 are on the [Magento 2 site](https://devdocs.magento.com/guides/v2.4/install-gde/composer.html).
+    Normal details of a Composer build for Magento 2 are on the [Magento 2 site](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/composer.html).
 You must have a public and private key to install from Magento’s repository.
-When prompted for “username” and “password” in `composer create`, it’s asking for your public and private keys.
+When prompted for “username” and “password” in `composer create`, it’s asking for your public key as "username" and private key as "password".

     ```bash
     SITENAME=ddev-magento2